DanielKeep/DanielKeep.github.io/src/0000-rust-ver-attr.md

 ## Why *Now*?

 One important question is: why not simply make these changes later, when Rust 2.0 is definitely going to happen?
 The problem here is not with the language itself, but rather with the *ecosystem*.
 The "Python Package Index" has, amongst its package metadata, what version or versions of the language a package supports.
-However, this metadata is *not required* and was only added *after* Python 3.0 became a concern.
+However, this metadata is *not required* and (to the author's knowledge) was only added *after* Python 3.0 became a concern.
 As a result, it is entirely possible to accidentally install a package for the wrong version of the language.

 In addition, the 2.7/3.0 break caused problems for anyone attempting to *run* Python code.
 In cases where scripts began with `#!/usr/bin/env python`, installing version 3.0 of Python could potentially break all existing Python scripts.
 As a result, more (though not all!) developers started to use `#!/usr/bin/env python2` or `#!/usr/bin/env python3` as appropriate.
 However, this *does not work on Windows*, which has no support for hashbangs.
 Instead, the developers had to write and ship a custom launcher (`py`/`pyw`) which handled this for Windows users.